Y3llowDuck/oscp_exam-ai-tips/README.md

 # oscp_exam-ai-tips
-A Python script that scrapes Reddit for OSCP success stories and uses OpenAI to extract 4 key strategies from students who passed the exam.
+A simple Python script that leverages Reddit’s API to collect success stories from OSCP exam takers.
+OpenAI’s GPT-4 then analyzes the data to identify 4 actionable tips that helped students pass.
+This project provides AI-driven insights to help future OSCP candidates improve their study approach.